 (Another easy way to create work items is using the “Add” button on the backlog.
 Click it to add a new task to the first backlog item.)
 Click “Save and Close.”

-Automate, integrate.
-Step 1: Unification of the processes
+Automate, Integrate.
+Step 1: Unification of the Processes

-The work goes from planning to development, testing, release… Teams are divided by these stages, and a situation may arise where different groups of people work on the same system and business area.
+The work goes from planning to development, testing, and release… Teams are divided by these stages, and a situation may arise where different groups of people work on the same system and business area.
 Thus, the first step is to stop this insanity by adopting a modern PPM solution that supports a holistic, product-centric approach and helps create business value.

 Projects may continue to exist separately, but they are secondary to the “bigger picture,” precisely the point of having Project Portfolio Management.
 PPM Express is the kind of solution that will allow teams to